 If you want to stick with bird seed, you may have the best luck with hulled sunflower (shell already removed), or peanut pieces.

 I recommend using a ground feeder or a platform feeder.
 Mockingbirds are fairly large with long tails, and they don’t usually like to balance on the small perches of a tube or hopper feeder.
-They much prefer to eat food that is “out in the open”.
-Amazon has this great ground feeder and this popular platform feeder, for example.
-Cedar platforms used on top of 4×4 posts are also great.

 How to Attract Mockingbirds To Your Yard